 Like many of the small towns along the coast, Lo de Marcos has its own farmer/craft market every Saturday through the high season (until April).

-The Tiagnuis Saturday market is one of the best places to get a feel for the village, meet the locals, and stock up on a variety of goods from authentic Mexican handicrafts to organic produce, baked treats, and more.
-The market also is just fun to attend because there’s live music, face painting, and tons of treasures to search through!
+The Tianguis Saturday market is one of the best places to get a feel for the village, meet the locals, and stock up on a variety of goods from authentic Mexican handicrafts to organic produce, baked treats, and more.

 When is the best time to visit Lo de Marcos?
-You’ll want to be in LDM from December to the end of March if you want to catch events, festivals, and markets such as Tianguis.
-The market hours are from 9-2 and the quaint courtyard where it’s held is located at Luis Echeverria #9.
+You’ll want to be in LDM from December to the end of March to catch events, festivals, and markets such as Tianguis.

 Eat Your Way Around Town!

-Lo de Marcos is one of those surprising places that offer the best of both worlds when it comes to eating out.
-It has mouthwatering Mexican street food like pozole and tacos al pastor; American-Canadian style bars and cafes with beers on tap and live music; and upscale restaurants with delicious fresh twists on catch-of-the-day seafood and comfort food!
+It has mouth watering Mexican street food like pozole and tacos al pastor, American-Canadian style bars and cafes with beers on tap and live music, and upscale restaurants with delicious twists on catch-of-the-day seafood and comfort food!

 La Tomatina is one of the best places to eat in Lo de Marcos.
+You can find it right on the beach at El Atracadero down on the La Tomatina is one of the best places to eat in Lo de Marcos.
 You can find it right on the beach at El Atracadero down on the southern tip of Playa Lo de Marcos.
 It’s always packed with locals and visitors.
 You can get there through the RV park La Parota or by walking on the beach.

 More restaurants and places to eat in Lo de Marcos: